ConfeitoHS/ConfeitoHS/README.md

 ### 👋 Hello!
-I am an undergraduate student that
+I am...
-- Studying CSE and Math Minor in GIST
+- Majored in CSE and Math Minor in GIST
-- Currently Making Backend Application for Drive Courses
+- Currently at KAIST MLML as an intern
 - Studying AI, particularly Machine Learning
-- Looking Forward to Research & Develop in the field of AGI
+- Looking forward to Research & development in the field of AGI

 ### 📜 Documents
 Articles, Portfolio, etc. that I have written and studied<br/>